DFE-Digital/register-trainee-teachers/app/views/pages/data_sharing_agreement.md

       trainees and for registering their QTS or EYTS.
     </li>
     <li>
-      lead partners connect to Register to view their funding information and trainees’ information
+      training partners connect to Register to view their funding information and trainees’ information
     </li>
     <li>